MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: Experiments

 \subsection{Regression Task: Minimal Crossing Number of Sankey Layout}

-\paragraph{Task } In our first experiment, we consider a task of relevance in computer graphics and data visualisation: the minimisation of the crossing number of Sankey diagram layouts~\citep{zarateOptimalSankeyDiagrams2018,liOmicsSankeyCrossingReduction2025}.
-This minimisation is NP-complete, and here we use our MCbiF topological feature maps to predict the minimal crossing number $\overline\kappa_\theta$ of the Sankey diagram $S(\theta)$ of a given sequence of partitions $\theta$ (see Section~\ref{sec:sankey_definitions}).
+Our first experiment considers a task of relevance in computer graphics and data visualisation: minimising the crossing number of Sankey diagram layouts~\citep{zarateOptimalSankeyDiagrams2018,liOmicsSankeyCrossingReduction2025}.
+This minimisation is NP-complete.
+Here we use our MCbiF feature maps to predict the minimal crossing number $\overline\kappa_\theta$ (Eq.~\ref{eq:min_crossing}) of the Sankey diagram $S(\theta)$ of a given sequence of partitions $\theta$ (see Section~\ref{sec:sankey_definitions}).

-\paragraph{Data} We test our measures on synthetic datasets generated by sampling randomly from the space of coarse-graining sequences of partitions.